NJ Real Estate Attorneys for Landlord/Tenant Issues

 - Willfully destroys or causes damage to the property;

 - Violates any of the agreed upon rules and regulations after the tenant received written notice; or

 A landlord must prove a case in court with documents and witnesses.
-The tenant can prove the complaint is false with documents, such as cancelled rent checks, and the testimony of witnesses in court.
-A tenant can also prove that the rent was withheld because repairs were not made and the tenant must offer evidence like documents, repair invoices, photos.
+The tenant also has the opportunity to prove the complaint is false with documents, such as canceled rent checks and the testimony of witnesses in court.
+A tenant can also assert that the rent was withheld because repairs were not made by offering repair invoices, photos, and other evidence.

 If the case is judged in favor of the landlord, the landlord will obtain a “judgment for possession” to force the tenant to move out in three business days.
 Under special circumstances, the judge may grant permission for the tenant to stay on the premises for up to six months, as long as the rent is paid.

 Disputes involving security deposits are also a common problem between landlords and tenants.
 Under New Jersey law, the landlord must return the security deposit within 30 days from the date that the tenant moves out.
 The landlord is also responsible for notifying the tenant if the security deposit will be retained and for specifying a list of the repairs and the costs that will be deducted from the deposit.
 The landlord can also sue the tenant for more than the security deposit if there is proof that the cost of repair exceeds the amount of the security deposit.

 Consult an Experienced Landlord/Tenant Attorney at Einhorn Harris